-The Principal takes overall delegated responsibility for the implementation of this policy and for liaison with the Governing Body, parents, the Diocesan Schools' Service and the Local Education Authority and other appropriate agencies.
+The Principal takes overall delegated responsibility for the implementation of this policy and for liaison with the local governing board, the St Benedict Catholic Academy Trust, parents, the Diocesan Schools' Service and other appropriate agencies.

-CPSHE/RSE Co-Ordinator
+CPSHE Co-Ordinator

-The coordinator with the Principal has a general responsibility for supporting other members of staff in the implementation of this policy and will provide a lead in the dissemination of the information relating to RSE and the provision of in-service training.
-(They may be supported by the curriculum deputy and the college's Designated Safeguarding Lead).
+The coordinator with the Principal, Designated Safeguarding Lead, Head of RE has a general responsibility for supporting other members of staff in the implementation of this policy and will provide a lead in the dissemination of the information relating to RSE covered in the CPHSE curriculum and the provision of in-service training.